Lots of people are enjoying themselves at KCG Group!

 Gathering of train lovers!Railroad Workshop Sunday, July 24

-KCG Kyoto Ekimae School is located in an ideal location for railroad fans, with the Kintetsu Kyoto Line and JR Lines (Tokaido Main Line and Sanin Main Line) spread out below and the five-story pagoda of Toji Temple and the Shinkansen bullet train to the south.The first railroad workshop held by the KCG Group as part of "Summer Festa 2011" was attended by a large number of people.Most were parents and families, but there were some 'serious' people with SLR cameras."Together with KCGI Associate Professor Keiji Emi, a "railroad doctor," the participants enjoyed taking pictures from their own angles and experiencing the train simulator.It was especially exciting when the 18:22 Kyoto to Aomori sleeper express "Nihonkai" passed by.
+KCG Kyoto Ekimae School is located in an ideal location for railroad fans, with the Kintetsu Kyoto Line and JR Lines (Tokaido Main Line and Sanin Main Line) spread out below and the five-story pagoda of Toji Temple and the Shinkansen bullet train to the south.The first railroad workshop held by the KCG Group as part of "Summer Festa 2011" was attended by a large number of people.Most were parents and families, but there were some 'serious' people with SLR cameras."Together with KCGI Associate Professor Keiji Emi, a "railroad doctor," the participants enjoyed taking pictures from their own angles and experiencing the train simulator.It was a big deal, especially when the sleeper express Nihonkai from Kyoto to Aomori at 18:22 passed by.

 ☆ Everyone in the chorus July 24 (Sun.)